 Governmental section 457(b) plans.
 Report on Form 1099-R, not Form W-2, income tax withholding and distributions from a governmental section 457(b) plan maintained by a state or local government employer.
 Distributions from a governmental section 457(b) plan to a participant or beneficiary include all amounts that are paid from the plan.
 For more information, see Notice 2003-20 which is on page 894 of Internal Revenue Bulletin 2003-19, at www.irs.gov/pub/irs-irbs/irb03-19.pdf.
-Also see Section 457(b) plan distributions on page 12 for information on distribution codes.
+Also see Governmental section 457(b) plan distributions, later, for information on distribution codes.

 Nonqualified plans.
 Report any reportable distributions from commercial annuities.
-Report distributions to employee plan participants from section 409A nonqualified deferred compensation plans including nongovernmental section 457(b) plans on Form W-2, not on Form 1099-R; for nonemployees, these payments are reportable on Form 1099-MISC.
+Report distributions to employee plan participants from section 409A nonqualified deferred compensation plans and eligible nongovernmental section 457(b) plans on Form W-2, not on Form 1099-R; for nonemployees, these payments are reportable on Form 1099-MISC.
 Also, report distributions to beneficiaries of deceased plan participants on Form 1099-MISC.
+See the instructions for Form 1099-MISC for more information.